laminas/laminas-console/docs/book/intro.md

 > ### Flag order
 >
-> The order of flags is ignored by zend-console.
+> The order of flags is ignored by laminas-console.
 Flags can appear before
 > positional parameters, after them, or anywhere in between.
 The order of
 > multiple flags is also irrelevant.
 This applies both to route definitions and
 > the order that flags are used on the command line.

 Let's use the definition above and configure our console route.
-When using zend-mvc, console routes are defined using the following configuration
+When using laminas-mvc, console routes are defined using the following configuration
 structure:

 ```php